Limited range of motion

 Limited range of motion is a term meaning that a joint or body part cannot move through its normal range of motion.

-Motion may be limited because of a problem within the joint, swelling of tissue around the joint, stiffness of the muscles, or pain.
+Motion may be limited because of a problem within the joint, swelling of tissue around the joint, stiffness of the ligaments and muscles, or pain.

 A sudden loss of range of motion may be due to: